The problem

 Visually exploring the data

 The Explorar (explore) page was the feature that excited pilot users the most.
-A large interactive sunburst chart lets anyone navigate from the top level — accounting groups — all the way down to individual transactions.
+A large interactive sunburst chart lets anyone navigate from the top level (accounting groups) all the way down to individual transactions.
 Clicking any arc zooms in; clicking the center zooms back out.

 Explorar — sunburst drill-down